Tuck1297/cg-illuminationshading-2/README.md

 #### JSON environment instructions

 If you want to develop your own virtual environment inside this project you will need to define the following properties in a Json file:
-1. background - REQUIRED ~ color of background [red, green, blue]
+- background - REQUIRED ~ color of background [Red, Green, Blue]
-2. camera - REQUIRED
+- camera - REQUIRED
     - position - REQUIRED ~ [x, y, z]
     - target - REQUIRED ~ location in scene that camera is looking [x, y, z]
     - up - REQUIRED ~ vector pointing in camera's up direction [0,1,0] (default values)
-3. models
+- models
     - type - REQUIRED ~ options are plane, sphere, cube, star, custom, pin or blender_model
     - shader - REQUIRED ~ options are color or texture.
 Texture is selected if you have a texture you want to apply to the model and color if you only have a color you want to apply to the model
     - material - REQUIRED
-      - color - REQUIRED ~ color you want to set model to [red, green, blue]
+      - color - REQUIRED ~ color you want to set model to [Red, Green, Blue]
-      - specular - REQUIRED ~ ???
+      - specular - REQUIRED ~ specular highlights on the surface of the object [Red, Green, Blue]
-      - shininess - REQUIRED ~ ???
+      - shininess - REQUIRED ~ size and sharpness of specular light on the object surface.
+Integer value
     - texture - OPTIONAL ~ only need if set shader property above to texture
       - url - REQUIRED ~ path to texture to map to model ex. "images/texture.jpg" ~ only jpg images are supported at this time
       - scale - REQUIRED ~ ???
-    - center - REQUIRED ~ ???
+    - center - REQUIRED ~ center of object [x, y, z]
-    - size - REQUIRED ~ ???
+    - size - REQUIRED ~ size of the object [width, height, depth]
-    - rotate_x - OPTIONAL ~ in degrees - if include this one need to include other two
+    - rotate_x - OPTIONAL ~ in degrees - if include this one, need to include other two
-    - rotate_y - OPTIONAL ~ in degrees - if include this one need to include other two
+    - rotate_y - OPTIONAL ~ in degrees - if include this one, need to include other two
-    - rotate_z - OPTIONAL ~ in degrees - if include this one need to include other two
+    - rotate_z - OPTIONAL ~ in degrees - if include this one, need to include other two
-4. light - REQUIRED
+- light - REQUIRED
-    - ambient - REQUIRED ~ ???
+    - ambient - REQUIRED ~ 3D environment non-directional light [Red, Green, Blue]
-    - point-lights - REQUIRED ~ ???
+    - point-lights - REQUIRED ~ an array of lights to populate in the scene.
+There can be no more than 10
-      - position - REQUIRED ~ ???
+      - position - REQUIRED ~ Position of light [x, y, z]
-      - color - REQUIRED ~ ???
+      - color - REQUIRED ~ Color of light [Red, Green, Blue]

 this is where hosting instructions locally or working with launched version will go